 How United Way Helps

-United Way of Northern Nevada and the Sierra (UWNNS) has completed its historic direction-setting effort to identify and concentrate on the most important social issues affecting the people in our region.
-On May 21, 2014, after extensive research and input from all 13 Nevada counties we serve, our board of directors adopted the very critical issue of "children reading at grade level" as its focus area moving forward.
-This adopted issue will allow us to better prioritize resources to address key issues in order to make the greatest impact and create lasting change.
+In 2014, after extensive research and input from all 13 Nevada counties we serve, our board of directors adopted the very critical issue of "children reading at grade level" as its focus area moving forward.
+This adopted issue is enabling us to better prioritize resources to address key issues in order to make the greatest impact and create lasting change.

 In the process of selecting the issue of "children reading at grade level," we gathered input from residents in the communities we serve, in order to help identify what issues were most important to them.
 This was completed via two methods: an online survey distributed to more than 4,000 donors and residents (and made available to hundreds more on the website and through viral distribution) and a number of in-person meetings with groups identified by the UWNNS direction-setting team and our board of directors.